Founder, Administrator, and Author

 General Topics: Faith Formation in the Family, Leadership Development for Parents, Child & Parent Relationships, Child and Adolescent Development

 Jason is a graduate student at Dallas Baptist University pursuing a PhD in Leadership Studies.
 His research focuses on how the parent-child relationship influences leadership development and faith formation in both the parent and the child.
-Jason began working with teenagers as a youth minister in 1998 and continues to do so today.
+Jason began working on church staff with children and teenagers in 1998 and today teaches courses on related topics at DBU.
 Jason is married to his college sweetheart, Candice.
-They have two awesome children, a boy age 4.5 and a girl age 1.5.
+They have two awesome children, an elementary-aged boy and a preschool-aged girl.
 When he's not playing superheroes with his son, dancing with his daughter, or winding down with his wife, Jason's hobbies include making music and learning magic tricks.

 General Topic: Infancy